-Spasmodic squinting, Magnesium phosphate.
+Spasmodic squinting-Magnesium phosphate.

-Diplopia, sparks and rainbow colours before the eye, seeing many colours, Magnesium phosphate, used externally and internally.
+Diplopia, sparks and rainbow colours before the eye, seeing many colours-Magnesium phosphate and Sodium phosphate used internally and externally.

-Weak sight, after diphtheria, Potassium phosphate.
-Sensitiveness to light, Magnesium phosphate externally and internally.
+Weak sight, after diphtheria-Potassium phosphate.
+Sensitiveness to light from exertion of the sight-Potassium phosphate internally and externally.

-Weak sight, after suppression of perspiration of feet, Silica.
+Weak sight, after suppression of perspiration of feet-Silica.

-Hypopion, Calcium sulphate, Silica.
+Hypopion-Calcium sulphate, Silica.

-Retina, exudation, Potassium chloride.
+Retina, exudation-Potassium chloride.
 In the first stages of the inflammation of the retina, Ferric phosphate.